tomerfiliba-org/reedsolomon/README.rst

     >>> print(maxerrors, maxerasures)
     5 2

-Note that if a message/chunk has more errors and erasures than the Singleton Bound as calculated by the `maxerrata()` method, the codec will try to raise a `ReedSolomonError` exception, but may very well not detect any error either (this is a theoretical limitation of error correction codes).
-In other words, error correction codes are unreliable to detect if a message is corrupted beyond the Singleton Bound.
+Note that if a chunk has more errors and erasures than the Singleton Bound as calculated by the `maxerrata()` method, the codec will try to raise a `ReedSolomonError` exception, but may very well not detect any error either (this is a theoretical limitation of error correction codes).
+In other words, error correction codes are unreliable to detect if a chunk of a message is corrupted beyond the Singleton Bound.
 If you want more reliability in errata detection, use a checksum or hash such as SHA or MD5 on your message, these are much more reliable and have no bounds on the number of errata (the only potential issue is with collision but the probability is very very low).